vesoft-inc/nebula/src/tools/importer/README.md

 `Importer` is a single-threaded tool used to load small data set from a CSV file into Nebula Graph.
 As for large data set, generating SST files and then ingesting them may be a better way.
-For details, please refer to [Spark SST File Generator](../spark-sstfile-generator/README.md) and HDFS Importer <!--to be done-->
+For details, please refer to [Spark SST File Generator](../spark-sstfile-generator/README.md) and HDFS Importer. <!--to be done-->

 ### Download JARs

 <!-- to be replaced after Nexus MVN repo being set -->
 Our maven repository is under construction.
-At this moment, get fbthrift and graph-client packages from oss
+At this moment, get fbthrift and graph-client packages from oss.

 ```
 wget https://nebula-graph.oss-cn-hangzhou.aliyuncs.com/jar-packages/thrift-1.0-SNAPSHOT.jar